B.S. Cybersecurity

 Combined Bachelor’s & Master’s Programs

 Already know there’s a master’s degree in your future?
 Consider a streamlined pathway that enables you to earn a bachelor’s and a master’s online in less time than it would take to earn both degrees separately.
-You’ll also save tuition dollars by paying the undergraduate rate for your first two master’s courses.
+You’ll also save nearly $10,000 in tuition by taking advantage of a lower total credit requirement and extending Franklin's undergraduate tuition rate to your first two master’s courses.

 Learn More